-Nerve cells are long, and thin which can extend up to meters, and work in giving and receiving signals.
+Nerve cells are long and thin, can extend up to meters, and work in giving and receiving signals.
 Muscle cells have different roles and are of different types.
-In the same way, plant cells provide rigidity and structural support to the plants, the long trees have a few different cells, that give them outer woody structure.
+In the same way, plant cells provide rigidity and structural support to the plants, the long trees have a few different cells that give them an outer woody structure.

 Concept of Cells

-Cells are the primary and vital unit of life, they are present in numerous shapes and sizes though are recognizable through microscopes, not with a naked eye.
+Cells are the primary and vital unit of life.
+They are present in numerous shapes and sizes, though they are recognizable through microscopes, not with the naked eye.
 Cells are enclosed within a protective, selective membrane known as the cell membrane.